aniltds/Walmart_store_-sales_analysis/README.md

 o	Used Heatmap to remove less correlated features and OLS statistics for feature selection

-o	For model evaluation choose best r2 score using cross validation
+o	For model evaluation best r2 score choosen

 o	Verified model test prediction performance using Regression and Distance plot.